-Hallelujah!
-Another sheet pan dinner recipe for Rosemary Balsamic Chicken.
-It’s looks so good.
+Get ready to love this sheet pan dinner recipe for Rosemary Balsamic Chicken.
 I think I might be obsessed with these one sheet recipes.
-I know they still require a small amount of chopping and prep and attention, but there’s something about dealing with one baking sheet that makes these meals seem so simple and doable, even when I’m worn out at the end of the day.
+I know they still require a small amount of chopping and prep and attention, but there’s something about dealing with one baking sheet that makes these meals seem so simple and doable.

 It’s really simple to whisk up the balsamic marinade, but if you’re short on time, or just want a shortcut, a store-bought balsamic vinaigrette is a great substitution here.